Single-page application: Analytics

-Security Scanning
+Security scanning

 Similarly to the problems encountered with search engine crawlers, DAST tools may struggle with these JavaScript-rich applications.
-Problems can include the lack of hypertext links, memory usage and resources loaded by the SPA typically being made available by an Application Programming Interface or API.
-Single Page Applications are still subject to the same security risks as traditional web pages such as Cross-Site Scripting (XSS), but also a host of other unique vulnerabilities such as Data Exposure via API and Client Side Logic & Client-Side Enforcement of Server-Side Security.
-In order to effectively scan a Single Page Application, a DAST scanner must be able to navigate the client-side application in a reliable and repeatable manner to allow discovery of all areas of the application and interception of all requests that the application sends to remote servers (e.g. API requests).
-There are few commercial tools capable of such actions but such tools definitely exist.
+Problems can include the lack of hypertext links, memory usage concerns and resources loaded by the SPA typically being made available by an Application Programming Interface or API.
+Single-page applications are still subject to the same security risks as traditional web pages such as Cross-Site Scripting (XSS), but also a host of other unique vulnerabilities such as data exposure via API and client-side logic and client-side enforcement of server-side security.
+In order to effectively scan a single-page application, a DAST scanner must be able to navigate the client-side application in a reliable and repeatable manner to allow discovery of all areas of the application and interception of all requests that the application sends to remote servers (e.g. API requests).

 Adding page loads to a SPA

-It is possible to add page load events to a SPA using the HTML5 history API; this will help integrate analytics.
+It is possible to add page load events to a SPA using the HTML History API; this will help integrate analytics.
 The difficulty comes in managing this and ensuring that everything is being tracked accurately – this involves checking for missing reports and double entries.

 Some frameworks provide free analytics integrations addressing most of the major analytics providers.
 Developers can integrate them into the application and make sure that everything is working correctly, but there is no need to do everything from scratch.